benabraham/honzajavorek.cz/content/2020-10-24_phones-are-cars-of-our-age.md

 Lang: en

-I think cars are to our ancestors what the smartphones are to us.
+I think cars are to our ancestors what smartphones are to us.
 A revolutionary enabler, which gradually but completely changes everything in human lives.
-I have not done any real research about this, so feel free to call this thought of mine to be nonsense which isn't supported by any historical or contemporary evidence.
+I have not done any real research about this, so feel free to call this thought of mine to be nonsense, which isn't supported by any historical or contemporary evidence.

 ![Historical car]({static}/images/museums-victoria-2r1O25ZlKD0-unsplash.jpg)
 Photo by [Museums Victoria](https://unsplash.com/@museumsvictoria)